 Very little is known about the life of Giusto Lo Dico.
 Born in Palermo, he studied to become an elementary school teacher but without receiving a degree, and subsequently tutored privately and taught in both Palermo and Alia (Li Gotti, Il teatro dei pupi, 109).
 Yet this otherwise obscure figure has been a household name in Sicilian popular culture since the late 1850s, heralded as the ultimate authority in matters concerning Charlemagne and his knights.
-His towering reputation stems from his authorship of La storia dei paladini di Francia cominciando da Milone conte d’Anglante fino alla morte di Rinaldo [The History of the Paladins of France from Count Milone of Anglante to the Death of Rinaldo], which …
+His towering reputation stems from his authorship of La storia dei paladini di Francia cominciando da Milone conte d’Anglante fino alla morte di Rinaldo [The History of the Paladins of France from Count Milone of Anglante to the Death of Rinaldo], which became the …

 We have have no profile for this entry.
 If you are a qualified scholar and you wish to write for The Literary Encyclopedia, please click here to contact us.

 Cavallo, Jo Ann.
 "Giusto Lo Dico".
 The Literary Encyclopedia.
 First published 22 January 2012